 Description and Logistical Information

-Applicants will rank their preferences regarding circle topics, ie. promotion, furthering a scholarly identity, professional development opportunities, career development plans, etc. ADVANCE and CATLR will review proposals, select discussion topics from those proposed, and set the meeting times.
-The FTNTT Mentoring Circles can be composed of junior FTNTT, mid-career, full professors, or a mixed rank group.
+Applicants will need to identify and rank three circles they are interested in.
+ADVANCE and CATLR will review proposals, select discussion topics from those proposed, and set the meeting times.
+The Mentoring Circles can be composed of junior faculty, mid-career, full professors, or a mixed rank group.

 Faculty participants commit to:

 - 2-4 hours a month

 - Participation in the monthly Mentoring Circle meetings

 - Participation in the Orientation, Mid-year Check-In, Closing Celebration, and program evaluation

 - Signed contract stating their commitment to participate and to keeping all information shared in the Mentoring Circle confidential

 - Full participation in the Mentoring Circle discussions